planetruby/conferences/README.md

 A collection of awesome Ruby events (meetups, conferences, camps, etc.) from around the world

-Note: :octocat: or :octopus: stands for the GitHub page.
+Note: :octocat: stands for the GitHub page.

 ---